How to start your own app

 Having a good idea for a really great app is the easy part, but having the knowledge and skills to turn the idea into reality is another.

-There is a lot to consider when developing a mobile app, aside from actually building it: there’s app marketing, a website landing page, and gaining useful user feedback, among other things.
+There is a lot to consider when developing a mobile app, aside from actually building it: there’s planning your app development budget, app marketing, a website landing page, and gaining useful user feedback, among other things.

 While it’s possible to just jump in and pick skills and knowledge up as you go along, most first-time app developers might admit that they could have launched their app more quickly if they’d been methodical and followed a process.